-The ACPE Research Network seeks to foster connections among members of the Association for Clinical Pastoral Education interested in research, encourage original research, and raise awareness about published research (e.g., in the health care literature and the education literature) related to spirituality, pastoral care, and Clinical Pastoral Education.
+The ACPE Research Network seeks to foster connections among ACPE Educators and Spiritual Care Professionals interested in research, encourage original research, and raise awareness about published research (e.g., in the health care literature and the education literature) related to spirituality, pastoral care, and Clinical Pastoral Education.

-- The latest annotated bibliography of Medline-indexed articles on spirituality & health, from the Pastoral Care Department at the Hospital of the University of Pennsylvania, is available as a searchable PDF via www.uphs.upenn.edu/pastoral/resed/bibindex.html.
-The bibliography for articles published during 2011 includes 394 entries.
-The 2012 bibliography should be published in late May 2013.
+- The latest annual annotated bibliography of Medline-indexed articles on spirituality & health, from Pastoral Care at Penn Medicine -- for articles published during 2016 -- is available as a searchable PDF via www.uphs.upenn.edu/pastoral/resed/bibindex.html.

 If you are a first-time visitor, please also note:

 This web site became operational on September 1, 2002.
 It will continue to evolve in response to suggestions from Network members.
 To submit suggestions, please directly e-mail the Network's convener at email@example.com.
 All member correspondence is confirmed by return e-mail.

 For the web site of the , go to www.acpe.edu.